Does Wells Fargo Verify Checks Over the Phone?

 4. The date of the check: The date when the check was issued is another vital piece of information to ensure accuracy in verification.

 Once you’ve furnished these details, a Wells Fargo representative will assist you in determining whether the check is valid and if it originates from a genuine Wells Fargo account.
-This process helps protect you from potentially accepting fraudulent checks.

 1. Funds Hold: Even if a check is verified as legitimate, Wells Fargo may place a hold on the funds from the deposited check for up to 7 business days.
 This precautionary measure is in place to prevent fraud and ensure the check clears properly.